Smartphone Travel Insurance Guide

 It is important to make your claim as soon as possible, as claims that have been submitted after 30 days tend to be rejected.

-Be prepared with contact details - Before you head overseas, find out how you can get in contact with your insurer while away in order to get a heads start.
+Be prepared with contact details - Before you head overseas, find out how you can get in contact with your insurance company while away in order to get a heads start.

 Take care - While you are travelling, take good care of your smartphone and do not leave it lying around for anyone to grab.
-Insurers are very specific with what you will or won’t be covered for and a mistake on your part may not cut it.
+Insurance providers are very specific with what you will or won’t be covered for and a mistake on your part may not cut it.

-Cooperation and honesty - Insurers always appreciate honesty no matter what the circumstance so it’s important to be upfront and truthful when it comes to making a claim.
-Cooperate as best as you can and don’t try to trick or mislead your insurer as it could result in your claim being declined.
+Cooperation and honesty - Providers always appreciate honesty no matter what the circumstance so it’s important to be upfront and truthful when it comes to making a claim.
+Cooperate as best as you can and don’t try to trick or mislead your insurance provider as it could result in your claim being declined.

 How will my claim be assessed?

-Once you’ve filled out the necessary forms and submitted the relevant documentation, your insurer will assess your claim, which can take a few weeks.
+Once you’ve filled out the necessary forms and submitted the relevant documentation, your insurance company will assess your claim, which can take a few weeks.
 They’ll generally look into the following: